MickaelCompper/ToDo-List/README.md

 # ToDo-List
- A ToDo List in JavaScript
+ A ToDo List in JavaScript using Local Storage